 Sign up to our newsletter to receive our latest news!

-As a product photographer shooting a lot of pack-shot photography for the ecommerce market.
-I supply images to clients in a multiply of formats, but the most common file formats I am asked for are JPEG and PNG.
-In product PNG files are great in post-production for when you want a transparent background in photoshop, for pack-shot and product photography where you want to add a range of digital backgrounds.
+As a product photographer shooting a lot of pack-shot photography for the ecommerce market I supply images to clients in a range of formats, but the most common file formats I am asked for are JPEG and PNG.
+In product photography PNG files are great in post-production for when you want a transparent background in photoshop as well as for pack-shot and product photography where you want to add a range of digital backgrounds.

 The file format we commonly known as JPG was developed by Joint Photographics Export Group in 1992, this is where the file name comes from.
 Most of the time you will commonly see JPG expressed as JPEG, but functionally they mean the same thing.
 In the early days of computers, file types were limited and only had a three-character limit (hence JPG), but these days we see JPEG now becoming more common.